A switched mode power supply (SMPS) is a more modern and efficient take on the older power supplies known as linear supplies.

 SWITCHED MODE SUPPLIES

 These supplies are quite small in comparison to linear supplies.
 They use pulse width modulation (PWM) to regulate the output voltage.
 They do this at much higher frequencies than line voltage.
-This does introduce high frequency noise into the system but often compared with the increase in efficiency and decrease in size this is often seen as minor or tolerable.
+This does introduce high-frequency noise into the system but often compared with the increase in efficiency and decrease in size this is often seen as minor or tolerable.

 First, the line voltage is rectified using diodes and filtered with capacitors.
 This sets the input voltage to the PRI of a small ferrite core switching transformer.
 The output of the transformer is a function of the turns ratio and the duty cycle of the switched DC.
-By pulsing the DC into the PRI at a high frequency only a small transformer is needed because the PRI turns need be less in order to avoid core saturation.
+By pulsing the DC into the PRI at a high frequency only a small transformer is needed because the PRI turns to need to be less in order to avoid core saturation.
 It also means the core area is much less as well in avoiding the same core saturation issues.

 Ferrite cores do have a lower MAX flux density than do silicon steel cores but since the applied volt-sec’s is so much less given the high frequencies used (200kHz to 500kHz typically) compared with 50/60Hz that not only can this be lower but the turns and core area can all be